glacion/fedora-chroot-installation/docs/VM-Install.md

 ## Configuration

-* Copy the `zz-update-efistub.sh` from the directory you cloned in the first steps to live system.
-The script will update the kernel and initrd to `/<ESP>/<TARGET_PATH>`, defaults to `/boot/EFI/fedora`.
-Open the script in your favorite editor and edit the values to your need.

-      # cp zz-efistub-upgrade.sh /mnt/etc/kernel/postinst.d/

 * Configure the system locale, keymap, timezone, hostname and setup machine id on your new system, usage given below;

       # systemd-firstboot \